kinkerl/persy/README.markdown

      $ persy --config --add_dir=DIR         # DIR is the absolute path to a directory
                                             # in /home/user (example: /home/username/documents).
                                             # The directory is then integrated in persy
-     #from now on, you can start persy or/and add it to your autostart:
+                                            # from now on, you can start persy or/and
+                                            # add it to your autostart:
-     $ persy                                # starts persy
+     $ persy --start                        # starts persy

 Setup for syncing and/or using a remote backup